 When a secondary market sale occurs prior to a scheduled interest payment, the seller will receive the daily accrued interest until the day that sale is completed, payable to the seller upon the next scheduled interest payment for the relevant loan.
 The buyer will receive accrued interest from the day after the purchase is completed.

-Secondary market listings will only be processed between the hours of 9.30am and 5pm, Monday to Friday.
+Secondary market listings will only be processed between the hours of 9.30am and 5pm, Monday to Friday and 12am to 4pm Saturday.

 Our basic borrower criteria are: